Lingering Longer in Bhaktapur

 Bhaktapur is near the eastern edge of the Kathmandu valley, nestled against the foothills of the Himalayas.
 Within walking distance of the city center are verdant hidden valleys and hilltops that provide stunning vistas of the highest mountain peaks.

 The temple of Suryabinayak Ganesh, a world-renowned Hindu pilgrimage site is just a 30-minute walk from the city center.
-A short drive away are several smaller ancient towns and religious sites that are well worth a visit for the day or overnight.
+A short drive away is several smaller ancient towns and religious sites that are well worth a visit for the day or overnight.

 Dhulikhel, Nagarkot, Balthali, and Namo Buddha are among the most famous of these nearby attractions.